LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The electronics consist of the magnetic field sensor and the electrical interface to connect it to a (+pc) in the form of a microcontroller.

 The focus is on utilising existing microcontroller development and evaluation boards, which already integrate all the components required for basic operation.
 This not only enabled a time-saving implementation, but also ensured a cost-efficient realisation.
-A *Raspberry Pi Pico* and a *STM32F4* are used as an computer-sensor interface for this thesis, which are populare, cost-effective and simple to implement.
+A *Raspberry Pi Pico* and a *STM32F4* are used as a computer-sensor interface for this thesis, which are populae, cost-effective and simple to implement.

 All the necessary components and their circuitry are recorded on a (+pcb) shown in figure \ref{1D_sensor_schematic_using_an_Raspberry_Pi_Pico_with_a_TLV493D_footprint_in_the_center.png} and subsequently manufactured.
 In addition, footprints are provided for various sensor (+ic) packages.